Hello All HR Experts,

 From India, Mumbai

-I may add that our Courts have repeatedly held that any contract, including a contract of employment, could be unconscionable if the parties stand in unequal bargaining power and if a particular term of appointment is because of such unequal bargaining.
+I may add that our courts have repeatedly held that any contract, including a contract of employment, could be unconscionable if the parties stand in unequal bargaining power and if a particular term of appointment is due to such unequal bargaining.
 In such an eventuality, the same could be unenforceable.

 From India, Kochi